axllent/silverstripe-weblog-wp-import/docs/en/Installation.md

 WordPress does not include the featured image for posts in the XML export file, so the module will scrape every page off the website and try get the last `<meta property="og:image">` value from the page.
-I am aware this this is unrealiable as it depends entirely on your WordPress template & plugins.
+I am aware this this is unreliable as it depends entirely on your WordPress template & plugins.
 It's messy, I know.